Every employee deserves to work in a secure environment, and should never have to worry about retaliation from their employer.

 We have helped clients recover the compensation they deserve after suffering these types of workplace retaliation:

 - Negative performance reviews

-- Lack of opportunities for pay rise
+- Denied opportunities for pay raise

 - Excessive disciplinary action

 - No pay raise for increasingly demanding work